Car Accident Law

 Motorcyclists face risks in motor vehicle accidents that other drivers do not.
-Motorcycle riders are more exposed to impact in a collision, which makes severe injuries more likely.
-However, motorcycle accident victims may be entitled to compensation from the fault party for medical expenses and other damages.
+Motorcycle riders are more exposed in a collision, making severe injuries more likely.
+However, motorcycle accident victims may be entitled to compensation from the at-fault driver for medical expenses and other damages.

 Motorcycle accident laws vary by state.
 It is best to consult an experienced motorcycle accident lawyer in a city near you to receive advice based on your unique circumstances.